 Compare this to unhealthy and diseased cells, which aren’t so lucky, and are unable to survive extreme conditions, culminating in a process called autolysis.
 Autolysis, or self-digestion, happens when diseased tissues are destroyed through the action of their own enzymes.
 Interestingly, autolysis is seen postmortem.

-Would you fast if you had cancer?
+Would you consider fasting if you had cancer?
 Let me know in the comments:)